tis-lab/tislab.org/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our lab is part of the [University of Colorado School of Medicine](https://medschool.cuanschutz.edu/)'s [Center for Health AI](https://medschool.cuanschutz.edu/ai).
+Our lab is part of the [University of Colorado School of Medicine](https://medschool.cuanschutz.edu/)'s [Department of Biomedical Informatics](https://medschool.cuanschutz.edu/dbmi).
 We are a geographically distributed team that is headquartered on the 6th Floor of the [Anschutz Health Sciences Building](https://www.ucdenver.edu/about/departments/FacilitiesManagement/FacilitiesProjects/ActiveProjects/Pages/AnschutzHealthSciencesBldg.aspx).

 {%